fluiddyn/transonic/README.rst

 - :code:`# transonic def` instead of :code:`# pythran export`.

 - A tiny bit of Python...
-The decorator :code:`@boost` replaces the Python function by the pythranized function if Transonic has been used to produced the associated Pythran file.
+The decorator :code:`@boost` replaces the Python function by the compiled function if Transonic has been used to produced the associated Pythran/Cython/Numba file.

 Pythran using type annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The previous example can be rewritten without :code:`# transonic def`.
 It is
-the recommended syntaxes for ahead-of-time function acceleration:
+the recommended syntaxes for ahead-of-time compilation:

 .. code :: python